Graceli95/Graceli95/README.md

 - 🥇 I commit to building my life in a meaningful way.
 As a first-generation immigrant, I desire to be a professional in Tech, develop and strengthen impactful skills in my career, work across multiple domains while developing expertise in cutting-edge technology and create a loving family, while also giving back to my family in China to support those who helped me reach where I am today.

 - 📫 reach me at graceli9095@gmail.com or https://www.linkedin.com/in/grace-li-com/
 - ⚡ Fun fact: I have been to Thailand, Japan, Philippines, Australia, and Romania.
+I once moved to Australia for a gap year before I even knew how to speak English, which really shaped my adaptability.
+I also enjoy making ceramics and exploring new places.
+I recently traveled through the UK and China.

 - 🌱 Currently I am building a comprehensive and scalable full stack application for tracking diet, workouts, and overall fitness journies, while also fostering social connections, using Java, Spring Boot, MySQL and React.
 - Please visit https://github.com/Graceli95/ExerciseTrackerServer and check out the project [Vitality Hub Video Demo](https://drive.google.com/file/d/1ZBChajp7u8orKeLjo9P_Vpg5t6_BMF0x/view?usp=sharing) here if interested to learn more